 Terrain – experts

 Advanced and expert ski runs are legendary.
 Skiers and snowboarders can traverse to unbelievable terrain such as the steep, powdery Primavera Run.
 The run known as Kilometro Lanzado is where the 200km speed barrier was first broken.
 From the hotel you can see the traverse lines above the rocks, especially after a storm (see the current Portillo snow forecast).

 Portillo Resort is renowned for its powder; and the patrol leaves some of its most popular runs, including Garganta, Condor and Roca Jack, un-groomed for some great freeriding and powder ski conditions.

 Off-piste and challenging backcountry areas include hiking the “Super C” and other steep chutes above the Inca Lake.

 Suggested trip for advanced to experts Summer Snow Escape Off Piste

 Note for snowboarders: For those snowboarding Portillo, it is important to note the exposure over the rocks and the difficulty of making these traverses unless you are extremely experienced and careful.
 While it is of course a risk for skiers too, they tend to manage much better than snowboarders in this terrain.
 Snowboarders can also expect to have to skate or hike back to the resort when the Inca Lake is frozen and the runs down to the frozen lagoon open up mid winter.
 When the lake is not frozen, there is a narrow exposed trail back to the resort, once again difficult to manage on a snowboard.
 The good news is that the resort has plenty of other steep terrain with little or no exposure, and easier access.

 Terrain – Intermediates

-There are plenty of well-groomed and uncrowded runs for skiers and snowboarders at the intermediate level; including El Conejo, Las Lomas, Canarios and Bajada del Tren and a new run (piste) as of 2018, called El Gaucho.
+There are plenty of well-groomed and uncrowded runs for skiers and snowboarders at the intermediate level; including El Conejo, Las Lomas, Canarios, Bajada del Tren and a new run (piste) as of 2018, called El Gaucho.

 Suggested trip for intermediate skiers Ski Progression Adventure in Chile